Curved Odd Elasticity

 {\it A covariant formulation of odd elasticity}$-$To explain the spatial structure of our eigenmodes, we now develop a framework of curved odd elasticity for a general strain metric.
 Crystallography on curved manifolds \cite{Vitelli2006Crystallography} is most naturally formulated in a covariant, two–metric language \cite{efrati_elastic_2009} in which crystalline order {spontaneously breaks} continuous translations (and rotations).
 We take a stress–free \emph{reference} metric $\bar g_{ij}$ encoding the undeformed lattice and a \emph{dynamical} metric $g_{ij}$ for the deformed configuration, with symmetric strain $ u_{ij}=\tfrac12\!\left(g_{ij}-\bar g_{ij}\right) $.
 Within this framework, stresses $\sigma^{ab}$ relate to strains $u_{cd}$ through the elasticity tensor $\sigma^{ab}= C^{abcd}u_{cd}$, and there is a unique covariant extension of the flat-space odd elastic tensor to curved space:

 where $\bar{\epsilon}_{ij}$ is the Levi-Civita tensor density and $K_o$ is the odd modulus.
-We include this odd contribution directly into the constitutive law built from conservative elasticity [SM~\S\ref{sec:Derivation}] and derive the active Navier-Cauchy equations of motion~\cite{Tsaloukidis2024}:
+We include this odd contribution directly into the constitutive law built from conservative elasticity [SM~\S I] and derive the active Navier-Cauchy equations of motion~\cite{Tsaloukidis2024}:

-where $\overline{\nabla}$ is the Levi–Civita connection of $\bar g_{ij}$, and $B,\mu$ are the bulk and shear moduli.
+where $\overline{\nabla}$ is the covariant derivative associated with $\bar g_{ij}$, defined using the Levi–Civita connection, and $B,\mu$ are the bulk and shear moduli.
+These continuum moduli have simple expressions in terms of the microscopic parameters.
+For our honeycomb lattices, $K_o=3k_o/2$, $B=(k+6k')/(2\sqrt{3})$ and $\mu=\sqrt{3}k'/2$, see SM~\S IV.
 We illustrate Eq.~\eqref{eq:oddNavier} with an overdamped dynamics $\gamma$, but inertial motion is equally possible~\cite{Veenstra2025Adaptive,veenstra_wave_2025}.
-Beyond the specific case of odd solids, our covariant two–metric construction provides a minimal and broadly applicable framework for incorporating activity into solid elasticity at the level of constitutive relations (see [SM~\S\ref{sec:Derivation}]).
+Beyond the specific case of odd solids, our covariant two–metric construction provides a minimal and broadly applicable framework for incorporating activity into solid elasticity at the level of constitutive relations (see [SM~\S I]).
 In this baseline formulation, non-reciprocal or active effects are captured through generalized material coefficients in the elasticity tensor $C^{abcd}$, without presupposing additional internal variables, polarity fields, or microstructural order.
 This does not preclude such fields---which may be essential in more complex active materials---but establishes a geometrically consistent foundation onto which they can be systematically added.
 Once the reference metric $\bar g_{ij}$ and the symmetry class of the solid are specified, the resulting active modifications of the stress-strain relation are encoded directly in the generalized elastic moduli.